 Chateau Fargueirol Chateauneuf du Pape is produced from a blend of 70% Grenache, 20% Syrah, 5% Mourvedre and 5% Cinsault.
 The terroir is all rocks and stone soils.
 The wine is aged in mostly foudres, with 25% of the wine being aged in tank for 9 months before bottling.

 Chateau Fargueirol Cuvee Antonin is made from 100% old vine Grenache.
 The terroir is 100% small galets in the Farguerol lieu-dit.
 The wine is aged in demi-muids for 12 months before bottling.

 Chateau Fargueirol Cuvee Jean XXII is mostly Grenache, with various amounts of all the allowable, red wine grape varieties.

 Chateau Fargueirol Reserve des Seigneurs is no longer in production.

 Chateau Fargueirol also produces red and white wine from 9.5 hectares of vines they own in the Cotes du Rhone appellation.

-Serving and Decanting Chateau Fargueirol with Wine, Food Pairing Tips
+Serving Chateau Fargueirol with Wine, Food Pairing Tips

 The white wine of Chateau Fargueirol is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.